The Loud House: Critical

 The Loud House has received positive reviews, specifically for its animation, voice acting, characterization, and the heartwarming themes of each episode.
 Emily Ashby of Common Sense Media praised the show's voice cast and thematic messages, writing that "kids will come to The Loud House for the laughs, but they'll return for the ensemble cast and the surprisingly heartwarming themes that dominate every story."
 Kevin Johnson of The A.V.
 Club gave the series a B+, noting that "the female characters are defined by their traits, but never judged for them."

-It attracted negative attention from some fans and critics later on for its heavy amount of spin-offs and merchandising.
+In the show's later years, it received heavy criticism for its long-running status and growing amount of spin-offs and extended media, with critics and audiences alleging the series was experiencing a decline in quality.
 Ryan Lewis of CBR.com wrote that "Nickelodeon tried too hard to match SpongeBobs influence and immediately took to creating spin-offs, a Netflix movie, and countless merchandise.
 These efforts may have been justified had The Loud House not been written with one-note stock characters making up its main cast."

-LGBTQIA+ representation
+LGBT representation

+As with other animated series made in the late 2010s and 2020s, The Loud House has been noted for its strong implementation of LGBT themes, including same-sex relationships and people of color.
 The characters of Howard and Harold McBride have received praise for being a positive representation of an interracial gay married couple.
 They are the first married gay couple to be featured in a Nicktoon.
 Laura Bradley of Vanity Fair stated that The Loud House "handles the topic [of same-sex marriage] in exactly the right way...this kind of casual representation in children's programming is a milestone."
 De Elizabeth of Teen Vogue wrote, "The best part is that the show doesn't treat these characters any differently, or even introduce them with a heavy asterisk about their marital status."
-The Friskys Tai Gooden mentioned that "kids who have two dads (or moms) will be more than thrilled to see a family they can identify with on TV."
 Time reported that "people are thrilled about Nickelodeon's decision" to include a gay couple.
 Some conservative groups, by contrast, have criticized the introduction of the characters.
 The One Million Moms division of the American Family Association objected to scenes featuring the McBride parents and unsuccessfully pushed for the episode in which they first appeared to be edited to exclude the couple, saying that "Nickelodeon should stick to entertaining instead of pushing an agenda."
 The Kenya Film Classification Board also called for the suspension of the series on pay television service DStv, saying that the animated series "promotes the Lesbian, Gay and Transgender agenda."